Caddoan languages

 The Caddoan languages are a family of languages native to the Great Plains spoken by tribal groups of the central United States, from present-day North Dakota south to Oklahoma.
-All Caddoan languages are critically endangered, as the number of speakers has declined markedly due to colonial legacy, lack of support, and other factors.
+There are only 2 currently spoken languages, as the number of speakers for this family has declined markedly due to European colonization, lack of institutional support, and other factors.

 Family division

 Five languages belong to the Caddoan language family: